-Michelle Riley-Brown is president of Texas Children's Hospital The Woodlands.
-Riley-Brown, who also serves as president of Texas Children’s Hospital West Campus, and Executive Vice President of Texas Children’s Hospital, completed her undergraduate degree at Tulane University.
+Michelle Riley-Brown is President of Texas Children's Hospital The Woodlands.
+Riley-Brown, who also serves as President of Texas Children’s Hospital West Campus, and Executive Vice President of Texas Children’s Hospital, completed her undergraduate degree at Tulane University.
 She earned a master’s degree in healthcare administration from Washington University School of Medicine and joined Texas Children’s in 1999 as an administrative fellow.

 Chief Medical Officer